 A simple example is a numeric data column in a user’s Stata file that contains 0s and 1s.
 These numeric values will be extracted and stored in a TAB-delimited file.
 By themselves, if you don’t know what these values represent, these 1s and 0s are not meaningful data.
 So the Stata file has some additional information that describes this data vector: it represents the observation values of a variable with the name “party”, with a descriptive label “Party Affiliation”; and the 2 numeric values have categorical labels of “Democrat” for 0 and “Republican” for 1.
 This extra information that adds value to the data is metadata.

-The structure of the metadata defining tabular data variables used in Dataverse was originally based on the DDI Codebook format.
+The structure of the metadata defining tabular data variables used in the Dataverse Software was originally based on the DDI Codebook format.